 A few other suggestions for those who are newer to renting in the city:

 - If your student’s unit doesn’t offer parking, they can pick up a permit from a Milwaukee Police Department station for $55/year.

 - Parents or family members who are cosigners should note that Wisconsin is a state where tenants can be held jointly and severally liable including co-signers.
 See Wisconsin Statute Chapter 704 and Chapter ATCP 134.

-- Have your student obtain renters insurance just in case.
-Often times this can tail in with parents’ homeowners insurance.
-Be sure to talk to your insurance agent about this.
+- Have your student obtain Renters Insurance just in case.
 Better safe than sorry!